marco-vrinssen/AuctionGoblinURL/README.md

 # Auction Goblin URL Generator

-## Addon for World of Warcraft Classic that adds a command to generate Auction Goblin URLs for hovered over items.
+## Addon for World of Warcraft Classic that adds a shortcut to generate Auction Goblin URLs for hovered over items.

 ## Features
 Provides a convenient way to generate Auction Goblin URLs for hovered over items while pressing CTRL + P (Windows) or CMD + P (macOS).